parsnip-ai/parsnip-site/index.md

   block: hero-2
   headline: "<strong>Introducing Parsnip!<br></strong>Your Private Chef Cooking Companion™"
   content: Frustrated or intimidated by cooking?
 Want to impress your friends and
     family?
-Ever wish there was someone who could just walk you through it?<br>Invite Parsnip, your private chef friend, over to walk you through your Thanksgiving preparations!<br>Learn pro tips and improve your skills.<br>Wow your friends with mouthwatering dishes.
+Ever wish there was someone who could just walk you through it?<br>
   cta:
     enabled: true
     url: app.parsnip.ai